 For urgent help at the police station, call our criminal defence solicitors, or send a WhatsApp message on our 24-hour emergency helpline 07853 017746.

 Possessing Class A drugs is a criminal offence in the UK, and even first-time offenders face severe penalties like up to 7 years in prison or an unlimited fine.
+However, the right legal guidance can help reduce the impact and prevent the worst outcomes.

 Table of Contents